entur/api-guidelines/guidelines.md

 ### 2.3 Authentication and Authorization

 #### 2.3.1 Open APIs
-It is required that all consumers identify themselves by using the header `ET-Client-Name`.
+It is required that all consumers identify themselves by using the header `Et-Client-Name`.
 The header value should be on the format `<company>-<application>`, e.g. `brakar-journeyplanner`.

 #### 2.3.1 Partner APIs